micazev/automation-navigation/README.md

-# automation-navigation

-Python automation made for a client to navigate and interact with his Oracle system.
+# Automation Navigation for Oracle Systems
+## Overview
+This Python automation tool is designed to streamline and enhance interactions with Oracle systems.
+It simplifies routine tasks, improves system navigation, and provides robust logging capabilities for performance evaluation and bug detection during maintenance.

+## Key Features
+Efficient Automation: Simplify repetitive tasks and streamline interactions with Oracle systems.
-The automation includes logs with timestamps for performance evaluation and easy detection of bugs for maintenance purposes.
+Logging with Timestamps: Keep detailed logs with timestamps to track performance and identify bugs for easier maintenance.